 Amory Building, University of Exeter, Rennes Drive, Exeter, EX4 4RJ , UK

 Jo Hynes is a PhD candidate at the University of Exeter, exploring the legal geographies of immigration law.
-Using ethnographies of tribunal hearings and interviews with their key actors, she examines the impact of space and technology on access to justice in immigration bail hearings in the UK and US.
+Using ethnographies of tribunal hearings and interviews with their key actors, she examines the impact of space and technology on access to justice in immigration bail hearings.

-Jo is also part of the ASYFAIR network, which explores the extent to which fair and consistent asylum appeal adjudication occurs across EU member states.
+She is part of the ASYFAIR network, which explores the extent to which fair and consistent asylum appeal adjudication occurs across EU member states.

 PhD working title: Legal Geographies of Immigration Law: Space, Technology & Access to Justice.